Too many coincidental events convinced Walter that God loved him.

-“The pastor didn’t realise until I told him years later, but it was actually him that prayed for me to be healed, not the visiting speaker.”
+“The pastor didn’t realise until I told him a year or two later, but it was actually him that prayed for me to be healed, not the visiting speaker.”

 As Walter was prayed for, the pain went from his knees.
 The next day he woke up and found that he didn’t need his stick.
 A few days later, a puzzled friend from the pub stopped his car in surprise and called out to Walter, “What happened?
 Where’s your stick?
 I just saw you running across the road!”
 Walter replied gleefully, “I was healed at the Oasis church.
 I don’t need a stick!”
 The man was dumbstruck and word spread that Walter had been ‘faith healed.’

-Shortly after this in 2001, Walter had such a serious breathing problem that he was referred to the hospital in nearby Pontefract.
+The following year in the winter of 2001, Walter had such a serious breathing problem that he was referred to the hospital in nearby Pontefract.
 Although he managed to get there by bus, he was concerned to find that the lift was under repair, and he had four flights of stairs to climb!
 Already out of breath, he stood at the bottom of the empty stairwell and said a prayer.
-Immediately, a man who Walter imagined to be a hospital worker placed a hand on his back and said, “Come on, I will help you.”
+Immediately, a man who Walter took to be a hospital worker, placed a hand on his back and said, “Come on, I will help you.”
 Walter found that he was easily able to climb the stairs with the man helping him.
 As he reached the top, Walter turned to thank the man, but to his great surprise there was nobody there!
 “It must have been an angel”, he said.
 There was no way anyone could have disappeared because there was nowhere for them to go.

 Walter was challenged by the view his church had that those who come to believe and trust in Jesus should be baptised in water as a symbol of washing away their old selfish life.
 As he read the Bible, Walter found himself agreeing with them.
 The only problem he had was that he suffered from severe aquaphobia and was petrified of water!
 Pastor Ralph tried to persuade Walter to get baptised, but this physically tough carpenter was not yet ready to face that challenge.
 It was only after some years that Walter finally came to a point where he was able to face going under the water.
-By that time, a new Pastor, Ian Jackson, had taken over the leadership of Oasis church.
+By that time, a new Pastor, Ian Jackson, had taken over the leadership of Oasis church and had spent some time talking to him about the importance of baptism.
 Walter described it as miraculous that God had enabled him to overcome his life long problem with aqua-phobia.